 Arabic music is vibe-y.
 It’s sooo different from North American music and I think you should totally take advantage of it while you’re there.
 Turn off the European or North American music you’re used to hearing and fully soak up the Arabic music scene.

 Egypt does in fact have a huge camel culture!
 In Cairo they’re a big tourist attraction at the pyramids – however the camels are unfortunately not treated well there.

 In the Sinai Peninsula you can find camels everywhere, though.
 Camels are part of daily life and culture in Sinai.
-If you’re aiming for a more ethical camel experience, I’d totally recommend riding a camel in Sinai instead.
+If you’re aiming for a more ethical camel experience, I’d totally recommend riding a camel in Sinai rather than at the tourist sites.
 Plus, it’ll be much cheaper riding a camel there than going for a ride at the pyramids.

 ps – riding a camel feels much different than riding a horse!
 It should definitely make your Egypt bucket list.

 My final Egypt travel tip for you is to go diving in the Red Sea.
 Some of the best dive sites in the world exist in Egypt and there are countless diving schools and guides available.
 A few highlight locations for diving exist in the Sinai Peninsula (Sharm El-Sheikh and Dahab), Marsa Alam, and Hurghada.

 I tried diving for my first time at Concorde El Salam in Sharm El Sheikh and had a WONDERFUL experience.
 The instructor at Concorde is American and explains things exceptionally well.
 Once you know the drill and understand the logistics of diving, I’d recommend heading over to the Lighthouse dive site in Dahab (I LOVED this spot), or the infamous Blue Hole in Dahab.